hpe-dev-incubator/hpe-dev-portal/content/blog/using-apache-spark-dataframes-for-processing-of-tabular-data.md

 import org.apache.spark.sql._
 </pre>

-Below we load the data from the ebay.csv file into a Resilient Distributed Dataset (RDD).
+Below, we load the data from the ebay.csv file into a Resilient Distributed Dataset (RDD).
 RDDs can have transformations and actions; the first() action returns the first element in the RDD, which is the String `“8213034705,95,2.927373,jake7870,0,95,117.5,xbox,3”`

 <pre>
 <font color="green">// load the data into a  new RDD</font>